tsunami416604/azure-docs.hu-hu/articles/virtual-network/virtual-networks-create-vnet-arm-ps.md

 <properties
-   pageTitle="Virtuális hálózat létrehozása az ARM eszközben PowerShell használatával | Microsoft Azure" description="Ismerje meg, hogyan hozhat létre virtuális hálózatot az ARM eszközben a PowerShell használatával | Resource Manager." services="virtual-network" documentationCenter="" authors="jimdial"
+   pageTitle="Create a virtual network using PowerShell in ARM | Microsoft Azure" description="Learn how to create a virtual network using PowerShell in ARM | Resource Manager." services="virtual-network" documentationCenter="" authors="jimdial"